amcginlay/eks-demos/doc/03-cloud9/README.md

 # Create Cloud9 (EC2) Environment

-As we create our Cloud9 environment we also disable the "AWS managed temporary credentials" feature.
+As you create your Cloud9 environment, disable the "AWS managed temporary credentials" feature.
 Doing so enables the underlying EC2 instance to correctly acknowledge its assigned IAM Role, in this case `Role-EC2-EKSClusterAdmin`.
 ```bash
 cluster_name=dev